FartLabs/sql-embedder/README.md

 Embed SQL into TypeScript source code.

-`sql-embedder` is a tool to make developing and distributing Deno applications easier when you need access to SQL databases at runtime.
+`sql-embedder` is a tool to make developing and distributing TypeScript applications easier when you need access to SQL databases at runtime.
 No need for `--allow-net` or `--allow-read` or `--unstable-text-imports` permissions to load them!
 Generates statically analyzable modules.

 ## Usage